welldonestudio/welldonestudio.github.io/docs/wallet/developer-guide/provider-api/chain-names.md

 # Chain Names

 The chain name that we support is as follows.
-These names are included in our provider method's `chainName` argument to allow access to the multi-networks using the same interface.
+These names are included in our provider method's `CHAIN_NAME` argument to allow access to the multi-networks using the same interface.

 | Chain Name | Chain    | HD Path                                       |
 | ---------- | -------- | --------------------------------------------- |